Yaya Touré: Coaching career

-Embarking on his coaching pathway Yaya Touré sat his UEFA licence through the Welsh FA (FAW) with the guidance of his then Asian agent Richard Harcus.
-During COVID 19 he assisted at Leyton Orient FC.
+During COVID-19, Touré assisted at Leyton Orient.

 On 10 February 2021, Touré joined Ukrainian Premier League club Olimpik Donetsk as assistant manager.
 He left the position after 4 months at the club.

 On 14 June 2021, Touré was appointed as an assistant coach by Russian Premier League club Akhmat Grozny until June 2022.
 Touré left the club on 13 December 2021.

 After a spell coaching part-time, Touré became an under-16 coach at Tottenham Hotspur's academy in August 2022.
 The following June, he moved to Belgian club Standard Liège as assistant manager.

 On 3 November 2023, Touré was named as assistant coach of the Saudi Arabia national team, to join the staff of his former manager at Manchester City Roberto Mancini.

+In June 2026, Touré landed his first managerial job by joining Slovak First Football League side Slovan Bratislava as head coach, signing a three-year contract.